Jilian0717/LPT_intercomparison/ROMS_online_floats/README.md

     line 1082: FPOSNAM;  # directory of float.in
 float.in
 #
-After compiling roms with floats-related cpp flags, you will see some associated fortran codes in /Build_roms/:
+After compiling ROMS with floats-related cpp flags, you will see some associated Fortran codes in /Build_roms/:

     biology_floats.f90
     def_floats.f90